Servoy/servoy_e2e_test_example/README.md

 6. Add a 'Publish JUnit test result report' post build action and fill in 'Test report XMLs' with e2e/testResults/*.xml

+7. Add an 'Archive the artifacts' post build action.
+Fill in 'Files to archive' with logs/*.txt.
+That will make Jenkins remember for each build the exporter log files as well as the actual war app. server log file.
+These files can be seen on the "Status" page of the job execution.

-7. Optionally add a 'Run Sauce Labs Test Publisher' post build action.
+8. Optionally add a 'Run Sauce Labs Test Publisher' post build action.

 *This configuration can be changed in e2e/servoyConfigurator.js.
-To changed other protractor (http://www.protractortest.org/#/) settings see file e2e/protractor.config.js.template.
+To change other protractor (http://www.protractortest.org/#/) settings see file e2e/protractor.config.js.template.
 It is currently a template because before each run the ant script injects the sauce labs credentials specified as ant properties.
-To change selenese-runner settings, that are used for running selenim test, see files e2e/selenese.config.json and e2e/selenese.properties
+To change selenese-runner settings (https://github.com/vmi/selenese-runner-java), that are used for running selenim test, see files e2e/selenese.config.json and e2e/selenese.properties.template.